Maceris/Lotomation/README.md

 * [Ikala-Core](https://github.com/Maceris/Ikala-Core)
 * [Ikala-Plugins](https://github.com/Maceris/Ikala-Plugins)

+If you wish to install these in another location, that location can be configured in gradle.properties.

 To build the program, run `./gradlew build`.
 This will build all the dependent projects and install the jars in the plugins folder.

+The `./gradlew clean` command will delete all the jars and the log folder, but leave plugin config, scripts, and data alone.

 ## Running